HAPIprotocol/hapi-near-connector/README.md

 # HAPI NEAR Proxy

-It is a proxy [contract](https://github.com/HAPIprotocol/near-proxy-contract) used for replicating data from [HAPI Protocol] protocol main contract on the NEAR blockchain.
+It is a proxy [contract](https://github.com/HAPIprotocol/near-proxy-contract) used for replicating data from [HAPI Protocol] main contract on the NEAR blockchain.

 Address of the contract on the **testnet**